I’ve been getting a lot of questions lately about what it’s like to run an urban homestead, and what my day to day looks like.

 An hour flies by while foraging for berries, greens, and roots while Nico chases squirrels and runs out all her herding dog energy.
 Living in the city can be tough on a high energy dog, so these park trips are essential for her health and happiness.

-Nico carries her own water supply on the trip in her Doggie Backpack, leaving room in my foraging basket for the dandelion leaves, raspberries, and mushrooms.
+Nico carries her own water supply on the trip in her Doggie Backpack, leaving room in my basket for my foraged goodies.

 We return home with the goods.
 I let Dolly out to run the yard for a few hours, she has a lot of pent-up energy and takes off across the grass as soon as I put her down.